kilifux/banana-strike-sweet-revenge/README.md

 # banana-strike-sweet-revenge
-TPP game where in which we control a banana and shoot sweet enemies, at least for now
+TPP game in which we control a banana and shoot sweet enemies, at least for now